ibm-ecosystem-engineering/Blended-RAG/README.md

 | SERM + Best Field  | 54.96 | 65.79 |
 | KNN + Match Query   | 57.63 | 68.4  |
 | KNN + Best Field    | 57.63 | 68.4  |

+# Disclaimer
+ The content may include systems & methods pending patent with the USPTO and protected under US Patent Laws.
+In case of any questions, please reach out to kunal@ibm.com.